 The internship is a critical component of the Sport Management major.
-This 6 unit
+This 6 credit

 hour experience (minimum of 300 contact hours) must be completed during the junior

-or senior years under the direction of work site supervisor.
-Internships provide an
+or senior years under the direction of a sport-industry site supervisor.
+Internships

-excellent opportunity for students to gain work experience and create contacts in
+provide an excellent opportunity for students to gain work experience and create contacts

-the sport industry.
-One 6 credit hour internship is required in the program; however,
+in the sport industry.
+One 6 credit hour internship is required to complete the program;

-students are encouraged to consider (a) a second (6 credit hour) internship as an
+however, each student is encouraged to consider (a) a second (6 credit hour) internship

-elective or (b) combining the required and elective internship in one semester as
+as an elective or (b) combining the required and elective internship in one semester

 Benefits of learning experiences available to students during their internship include